Walk with me for a minute. I want to talk about the Wanugi.

 A sulfide-ore copper and nickel mine is proposed on the doorstep of the Quetico Superior Boundary Waters just miles from this location.
 This is some of the most pristine country left on earth.
 As a kid, I saw my first eagle here in an area that hadn’t been polluted with DDT.
 We drank directly from the lakes and caught walleye as we canoed dozens of miles without seeing another human.
 They say the mine, if approved, will need to contain toxic tailings in ponds for 500 years so they don’t pollute the waters.
 I think about our ability to build anything that lasts that long.
 It is hubris.

 There is moral value in preserving the wild.
 Not only for our sake, but for its intrinsic beauty.
 Were we not here as humans, I believe the earth still has value.
 I come to this, because we are “of this world,” not separate or above it.
 We are part of it.
 The world does not exist for us alone.
 We did not create it, and we are not its master.
 I believe everything is connected.
-And a connection with the earth renews us, and provides for reverence of its creation.
-Like the concept of sin, as distance from ourselves, or our God, distance from the earth is a form of diminishment.
+And a connection with the earth renews us, and provides for reverence of its existence.
+Like the concept of sin, as distance from ourselves, or whatever gods you believe, distance from the earth is a form of diminishment.
 We must preserve it, or we diminish ourselves.

 Have we lived on earth?
 Are we connected to a spirit animal?
 Or are we the Wanugi?
 Spirits that roam after dark and create bad consequences because we are not part of the earth?
 We have a choice.
 We can restore the earth.
 We can say no to copper mines and pipelines.
 If we don’t, then I am afraid, and not of the dark, but what awaits us as humans.